owenip/100-days-of-code/r1-log.md

 ### Day 18: October 8, 2018
 **Today's Progress:** Day 8 Challenge from LHL21DCC.
 Finished Kata from codeSignal
-**Thoughts**: By using `array.map()`, `array.slice()`, this will create a lot of one line solution but does this improve the readability of the codes?Or it is making it is harder to udnerstand the code?
+**Thoughts**: By using `array.map()`, `array.slice()`, this will create a lot of one line solution but does this improve the readability of the codes?Or it is making it is harder to understand the code?
 **Link to Work:** [Kata](https://github.com/owenip/JS-sandbox/tree/master/kata/adjacentElementsProduct)

 ### Day 19: October 9, 2018
 **Today's Progress:** Day 9 Challenge from LHL21DCC.
 Finished Kata checkPalindrome from codeSignal
 **Thoughts**: Array functions are really helpful for this kata.
-Regarding to yesterday's thought, I think there is no right or wrong answer but a suitable solution with clear logic presentation will definetly help.
+Regarding to yesterday's thought, I think there is no right or wrong answer but a suitable solution with clear logic presentation will definitely help.
 **Link to Work:** [Kata-checkPalindrome](https://github.com/owenip/JS-sandbox/tree/master/kata/checkPalindrome)

 ### Day 20 - 28: October 10 - 18, 2018